 And Here We are Breaking It down All.

 The Best Gaming Headset In 2019

 Each with different price tags meant for different types of system and targeted towards the specific genre of games.
 A console gamer is a lounger so they might need a wireless headset with good range.
 Similarly, A competitive PC gamer commonly stays at a desk.
-So, he might need a wired headset but with greater sound signature.
+So, he might need a wired headset but with more significant sound signature.